-The CSU School of Global Environmental Sustainability (SoGES) was created in 2008 to 'reach across disciplines and colleges to forge new alliances and advance greater understanding of the challenges to achieving sustainability faced by our nation and global community'.
+Score explanation: The CSU School of Global Environmental Sustainability (SoGES) was created in 2008 to 'reach across disciplines and colleges to forge new alliances and advance greater understanding of the challenges to achieving sustainability faced by our nation and global community'.
 The school is committed to interdisciplinary work and has engagement from all colleges on campus.
 In 2023, a new Climate Change Initiative was launched within the office of the vice president for research.
 This center works closely with SoGES but focuses exclusively on climate change.

-3. Is there a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda at your veterinary school?

-3 Yes, there is a process in which community members impacted by climate and environmental injustice have decision-making power in the climate + environmental research agenda.
-2 Yes, there is a process in which community members impacted by climate and environmental injustice advise the climate + environmental research agenda.
-1 No , but there are current efforts to establish a process for community members to advise or make decisions on the research agenda.
-0 There is no process, and no efforts to create such a process.
-Score explanation: 1 point.
+3 2.3.
+Is there a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda at your institution?
+Yes, there is a process in which community members impacted by climate and environmental injustice have decision-making power in the climate + environmental research agenda.
+(3 points) Yes, there is a process in which community members impacted by climate and environmental injustice advise the climate + environmental research agenda.
+(2 points) No, but there are current efforts to establish a process for community members to advise or make decisions on the research agenda.
+(1 points) 1 There is no process, and no efforts to create such a process.
+(0 points) Score Assigned:

-There are several research groups at the CSU's College of Veterinary Medicine and Biomedical Sciences that are working in communities disproportionately impacts by climate change and other environmental hazards.
+Score explanation: There are several research groups at the CSU's College of Veterinary Medicine and Biomedical Sciences that are working in communities disproportionately impacts by climate change and other environmental hazards.
 For example, there are ongoing collaborations with the Navajo Nation to assess and remediate Uranium contamination in wells on the reservation, and combat vector-borne pathogens and prion diseases.
 However, while such projects have developed with stakeholder engagement, collaborations tend to develop organically and not through a formal process.
 There is ongoing discussion as to how a more formal process could be developed and supported.

-4. Does your institution have a planetary health website that centralizes ongoing and past research related to health and the environment?
-3 There is an easy-to-use, adequately comprehensive website that centralizes various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities.
-2 There is a website that attempts to centralize various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive.
-1 The institution has an Office of Sustainability website that includes some resources related to health and the environment.
-0 There is no website.
+2.4.
+Does your institution have a planetary health website that centralises ongoing and past research related to health and the environment?
+There is an easy-to-use, adequately comprehensive website that centralises various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities.
+(3 points) There is a website that attempts to centralise various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive.
+(2 points) The institution has an Office of Sustainability website that includes some resources related to health and the environment.
+(1 point) There is no website.
+(0 points) Score Assigned: